 Glenveagh National Park, Donegal

-The population of Red Deer still remain strong here, of course, and the best time of year to come and see them is during their rutting season, between September and November. -Emma Higgins
+The population of endemic Red Deer still remains strong here, of course.
+The best time of year to see them is during their rutting season, which last from September through November. -Emma Higgins